Lamarqe/ha_openems/README.md

 # ha_openems
-Home Assistant component that interfaces FEMS and OpenEMS, mainly used in Fenecon inverters,
+Home Assistant component that interfaces FEMS and OpenEMS, mainly used in Fenecon inverters.

 > [!WARNING]
 > This integration is not affiliated with Fenecon, the developers take no responsibility for anything that happens to your equipment due to this integration.